prody/ProDy/doc/tutorials/structure_analysis/pdbfiles.rst

 Header data
 ^^^^^^^^^^^

-PDB parser can be used to extract header data from PDB files as follows:
+PDB parser can be used to extract header data in a :class:`dict` from PDB files as follows:

 .. ipython:: python

    atoms, header = parsePDB('1mkp', header=True)

-Header data is returned in a :class:`dict`.
-Printing its keys will show what was parsed.

-.. ipython:: python
+   list(header)
    header['experiment']
    header['resolution']
-   list(header)

 It is also possible to parse only header data by passing `model=0` as an
 argument: